kswoll/someta/Someta.Docs/ExtensionPoints/StateExtensionPoints.md

 # State Extension Points

 Someta allows you to add fields to the class containing your extension point.
-There are a variety of reasons where you may want to track state for each instance that the extension point is attached to.
-(For example, )
+There are a variety of siutations where you may want to track state for each instance that the extension point is attached to.

 **Note**: static fields are not supported as there's no point.
 If you need a static field, just declare it in your extension point as a normal static field.